First be sure to read the Travel Information page.

 General Visa Information

 Be sure the visa in your passport (1) will still be valid on the date you plan to re-enter the U.S., and (2) still has entries remaining (either has an “M” for unlimited multiple entries or at least “1” entry left).
-If you must renew your visa while out of the U.S., see the information below on reweing a visa.
+If you must renew your visa while out of the U.S., see the information below on renewing a visa.
 If you are traveling to Canada, Mexico, or a country in the Caribbean and your visa has expired, please also read the information below on Automatic Visa Revalidation.

 What documents do I need to renew my visa?

-J-1 scholars and dependents should take:
+F-1 students and their dependents should take:

 How long will it take to get a new U.S. visa?